 You have the right to deletion, subject to the exemptions above.
 Please email our DPO with your request and you’ll be notified in 24 hours we’ve received your request, and informed when your data has been deleted (and what we’re unable to delete) within 14 days.

 At Waterdown Media, we take reasonable steps to provide electronic and physical safeguards against your personal data to prevent its theft, unauthorised access, modification or loss.

 We have a number of administrative processes in place to limit the number of individuals that have access to your data to the smallest number possible.
-You will always be informed who your data is shared with internally.

 We only work with third-party providers that have a rigorous privacy and security policy which have been linked above for your reference.